Medic-Launch-Dev/MedicLaunchApi/README.md

 - User can list all questions under a given speciality
 - Admin can add a speciality

-Access swagger API at: https://mediclaunchapi.azurewebsites.net/swagger/index.html

-If the swagger is not working, use the shared postman collection which has sample requests and response for the new endpoints.
+Ue the shared postman collection which has sample requests and response for the new endpoints.